-In the past self etching primer was the go-to coating to apply over bare metal on a car.
-Metal required little prep work to apply it, it flashes/drys quickly, and it came in 1K Aerosol cans for small jobs.
-In the past 5-10 years you’ve probably been hearing more people talk about Epoxy Primers and their use as opposed to self-etching primer.
+In the past, self-etching primer was the go-to coating to apply over bare metal on a car.
+Metal requires little prep work to apply it, the primer flashes/dries quickly, and it came in 1K Aerosol cans for small jobs.
+However, in the past 5-10 years you’ve probably been hearing more people talk about epoxy primers and their use as opposed to self-etching primer.

 But why use epoxy primer?
 And what is it, anyway?
 This non-porous, high-bonding sealer has several advantages when used for certain materials and situations.
 However, you must be careful about what you apply it to in order to get its full benefits.
 We decided to give you some insight on where and when epoxy primer works best.